brandon-vaughan/creed-cms/src/pages/index.md

     - bio: >-
-        An accomplished writer and content architect, whose material has helped generate hundreds of millions of dollars in opportunities captured since 2005, Mr. Callaghan serves Creed Productions as creative lead.
+        An accomplished writer and content architect, whose material has helped generate hundreds of millions of dollars in opportunities captured since 2005, Mr. Callaghan is the Creed Productions creative lead.
 His primary responsibility involves the development of original, bold, and enthralling ideas and material designed to advance the firm’s mission.
       image: /img/coffee.png
       name: Ryan P. Callaghan
       title: Chief Creative Officer
     - bio: >-
-        A business development, team building, and networking specialist, directly responsible for millions of dollars in new opportunities identified and acquired over the past decade and more, Mr. Marbach serves Creed Productions as the firm’s lead capture planner and business strategist.
-His primary responsibilities involve developing outside partnerships, implementing strategic initiatives, and identifying media production opportunities.
+        A business development, team building, and networking specialist, responsible for millions of dollars in opportunities captured over the past decade, Mr. Marbach serves Creed Productions as the firm’s lead capture planner and business strategist.
+His primary responsibilities involve developing outside partnerships, implementing strategic
+        initiatives, and identifying media production opportunities.
       image: /img/coffee-gear.png
       name: Steven J. Marbach
       title: Chief Strategy Officer
     - bio: >-
-        A marketing, research, and business growth expert with over 15 years of specialized corporate experience, including a senior-level role in the rapid growth (and profitable sale) of a multi-million-dollar firm, Mr.
-        Gomez serves Creed Productions as its lead marketer.
-His primary responsibilities involve research and planning to promote Creed Productions and its related entertainment projects.
+        A marketing, research, and business growth expert, with over 15 years of specialized experience (including a senior-level role in the successful expansion and sale of a multi-million-dollar firm), Mr. Gomez serves Creed Productions as lead marketer.
+His primary responsibilities involve research and planning to promote the company and its related entertainment projects.
       image: /img/meeting-space.png
       name: Pablo I. Gomez
       title: Chief Marketing Officer
     - bio: >
-        Possessing over a decade of specialized web development experience, including part ownership of a successful and recently-sold enterprise, Mr. Vaughan serves Creed Productions as the firm’s lead web developer and information technology specialist.
+        Possessing over a decade of specialized web development experience, including part ownership of a successful firm, Mr. Vaughan serves Creed Productions as its lead web developer and information technology specialist.
 His primary responsibility involves applying Creed Productions and its projects to cutting-edge and forward-thinking web, messaging, visual media, and other technology platforms.
       image: /img/meeting-space.png
       name: Brandon R. Vaughan
       title: Chief Technology Officer